- Daniel A. SchwabFounder / Director

 - Kevin Stowe Mineral Resources/Project Manager

-Kevin Stowe has over 35 years of experience in the energy Industry, beginning his career as a Landman for ARCO, working in all western producing basins in the United States.
-Kevin’s leadership skills provide the capabilities and experience to address a client’s request for mineral research, lease acquisition, lease mapping, prospect management, landowner access agreements and property acquisition/divestiture activities.
+Kevin Stowe has over 35 years of experience in the energy Industry.
+He started his career as a Landman for ARCO, working in all western producing basins in the United States.
+Mr. Stowe’s leadership skills provide the capabilities and experience to address a client’s request for mineral research, lease acquisition, lease mapping, prospect management, landowner access agreements and property acquisition/divestiture activities.
 Kevin’s unique background and experience of serving as a corporate land manager allow him to manage interests and goals with demonstrated commitment to good corporate stewardship and confidentiality

 - Jon KehmeierSWCA – Vice President of Scientific & Technical Services

 Jon Kehmeier serves as Vice President of Scientific & Technical Services for SWCA’s Rockies region.
 He is responsible for advancing SWCA’s scientific and technical strategy, staff development, large project execution, and client development.